willisc7/pop-stats/README.md

-# us-covid-stats
+# Population stats

-Web dashboard app that presents COVID-19 infection and death counts by U.S. county, search interface via ZipCode.
-Written in Python using Flask, javascript, bootstrap CSS.

-Uses the [Mulesoft COVID-19 APIs](https://www.mulesoft.com/exchange/68ef9520-24e9-4cf2-b2f5-620025690913/covid19-data-tracking-api/).
-Note there are some known problems with this API at time of writing.
-For instance, it returns no data for zipcodes in NYC (e.g. 10001, 10005).
+Simple web app that pulls population data based on address queries.

 Population data gathered from the U.S. Census Bureau [Population Estimate API](https://www.census.gov/data/developers/data-sets/popest-popproj/popest.html).

 ## Building, Deploying & Running
-This is a straightfoward Python Flask application which can be run in several ways including locally via python, as a Docker container, or in Google Cloud Run.
+This is a straightfoward Python Flask application which can be run in several ways including locally via python, as a Docker container, k8s, or Google Cloud Run.

 ### via Python